plutov/pliutau.com/content/transitioning-from-eng-to-em.md

 It's very important to keep track on your tasks and don't let them be forgotten.
 Everyone has own technique to manage tasks and if something works for me, it doesn't mean that it'll work for someone else.

-I started experimenting with GSD (Get Shit Done) process and I found that it already works better for me than my original ad hoc approach I used when I was an individual contributor.
+I started experimenting with GSD (Get Shit Done) process and I found out that it already works better for me than ad hoc approach I used when I was an individual contributor.

 ![gsd.png](/gsd.png)